-As Thai Massage is one of the most successful tourist “products” from Thailand, we find an abundance of offerings virtually everywhere across the country.
-In fact… and now I’m gonna exaggerate very gravely… those Thais who can’t do any other job… offer Thai Massage sessions.
+As Thai Massage is one of the most successful tourist “products” of Thailand, we find an abundance of offerings virtually everywhere across the country.
+In fact … and now I’m gonna exaggerate very gravely … those Thais who can’t do any other job… offer Thai Massage sessions.

-Surely the statement above doesn’t do justice to the art of Traditional Thai massage and to the practitioners, but there’s some important truth to it.
-As Thai Massage is such an integrated, common part of daily life in Thailand, many Thai already learn to give sessions being a child.
+Surely the statement above doesn’t do justice to the art of Traditional Thai Massage and to the practitioners, but there’s some important truth to it.
+As Thai Massage is such an integrated, common part of daily life in Thailand, many Thai already learn to give sessions at a very young age.
 Subsequently, the step to later on give sessions commercially to (ignorant) tourists is a small one.

 What we see is that a large number of masseurs in Thailand have little or no formal education.
-Just experience, or a very brief course (perhaps 60 hours of Thai massage training) giving the practitioner the legal right to work in a massage parlor.
-Nothing wrong with that, but… there’s more and there’s less quality to be found accordingly.
+They have massage experience, sure, and sometimes also a short training course (perhaps 60 hours of Thai Massage training) giving the practitioner the legal right to work in a massage parlor.
+Nothing wrong with that, but … there’s more and there’s less quality to be found accordingly.

 Another problem is the language.
-Most Thai barely speak English (or any another Western language) and that’s an issue when it comes to giving Thai massage.
+Most Thai barely speak English (or any another foreign language) and that’s an issue when it comes to giving Thai massage.
 In fact, before giving a Thai Massage the therapist (practitioner) needs to know from the client what their “state of health” is and/or if there are any special considerations to be made like for instance, pregnancy, an active cancer, skin problems, artificial joints, transplants, and so on.
-Let’s say… a masseur needs to take into serious consideration Thai Massage session precautions and contraindications.
+Let’s say … a masseur needs to seriously take into consideration Thai Massage session precautions and contraindications.

-Very often, the only question one gets is if one wants a “hard” or “soft” massage, and certainly that’s way too thin.
-Anyway, if you’re healthy, and have no special health issues, you will get away fine with most practitioners by just asking for a “soft” massage.
+Very often, the only question one gets is if one wants a hard or soft massage, and, of course, that’s way too thin to give a responsible massage session.
+Anyway, if you’re healthy, and if you have no special health issues, you will get away fine with most practitioners by just asking for a “soft” massage.

 But let’s not get too gloomy, as surely, there are very good massages to be gotten in Thailand, and in this article we’re going to look where one can have the best Thai Massage suitable for you and what are the considerations to be made.